 Wild Garlic, also known as 'ramsoms' or 'buckrams' or to give it it's Latin name, allium ursinum, can be found growing prolifically in woodlands around the UK in the spring.
 Wild garlic is particularly abundant in certain woodland areas on the Isle of Wight.
 You'll usually find wild garlic in damp ground, in the shade of deciduous trees, in areas where you might also find bluebells although they don't often grow side by side.
 It's aroma is the biggest give away and smells very much the same as normal garlic.
 The wide elliptical leaves and small delicate star-shaped white flowers are easy to distinguish but if you are at all unsure simply pluck a leaf, break and sniff to get that familiar garlic whiff.

 The most important thing to remember with wild garlic is that we're interested in the leaves and flowers and not the bulb!
 Don't try to eat the bulb of the wild garlic as it is particularly bitter and not to be consumed.
-Once you've found your wild garlic, harvest a few handfuls of leaves and a few flowers for decoration and head home to try out some of the following recipe ideas:
+Once you've found your wild garlic, harvest a few handfuls of leaves and a few flowers for decoration and head home to try out some exciting new dishes.

 Listen out for us on Radio 2 Monday 18th May at around 8.40am!